mike-ward/mike-ward.github.io/_posts/2017-06-29-quick-tip-clear-resharpers-cache-to-fix-errors.md

 ...

 I rely on ReSharper to spot errors and suggest code refactorings.
-I particularly like how it can simply boolean expressions.
+I particularly like how it can simplify boolean expressions.
 It's always reminding me that are new features in the language (C\# and JavaScript) that can improve my code.

 But every once in a while it ReSharper loses its mind...

 By that I mean it starts flagging items as errors that are not.
-It seems to happen most in JavaScript more than C\#.
+It seems to happen in JavaScript more than C\#.
 Clearly, the ReSharper engine is out of sync with the code.
 Once it gets into this funk, it stubbornly remains that way for that file.

 I've tried removing the code and pasting it back in or renaming the file but it refuses to comply.
 I've learned to ignore it and over the course